 If any of these signs appear, proceed with extreme caution and better yet, call a professional.

-If you’re wondering how a fuse is safely removed, it’s important to remember this job should always be handled by a licensed electrician.
-Fuse boxes contain live electrical components, and even a small mistake can cause electric shock, burns, or serious damage to your electrical system.
+If you’re wondering how a fuse is safely removed, it’s important to remember this job should always be handled by a registered electrician.
+Fuse boards contain live electrical components, and even a small mistake can cause electric shock, burns, or serious damage to your electrical system.

 Even with the main switch off, parts of older boards can still be live.
-That is why removing or replacing a fuse is not recommended as a DIY task.
-If you suspect a blown fuse or have recurring power issues, the safest option is to call a licensed electrician to diagnose and fix the problem.
+That is why removing or replacing a fuse is never recommended as a DIY task.
+If you suspect a blown fuse or keep losing power on the same circuit, the safest option is to call a registered electrician to inspect, diagnose, and fix the problem properly.

 While it’s useful to understand how your fuse box works, removing or replacing fuses on your own can be extremely risky.
 Here’s why expert help is essential: